Closer look at an identity

 The previous post derived the identity and said in a footnote that the identity holds at least forВ x > 1 andВ y > 1.
 That’s true, but let’s see why the footnote is necessary...

-Search fresh public links, source activity, and post angles for Complex Analysis.
+Search fresh public links, source activity, and ready-to-use post angles for Complex Analysis.

 Fresh curated links around Complex analysis are collected here so marketers can spot useful updates and turn timely ideas into posts faster.